 What Happens if I Neglect to Change My Furnace Filter?

 Neglecting to replace your furnace filter isn’t the end of the world, but it can reduce how effective your HVAC system is.
 Furnaces rely on unobstructed airflow for efficient heating, and a dirty filter can slow that down.
 The longer you go without replacing it, however, the more likely problems can develop that will require furnace repair.
 Here are a few of the most common:

 - The furnace overheats: Without steady airflow, the temperature in your furnace can gradually increase.
 Safety components should shut off the furnace when it identifies overheating, but this can keep happening until the filter is replaced.

 - Your HVAC system starts short cycling: Short cycling is when your equipment starts and stops constantly.
 This adds more wear and tear, which shortens your system’s life span.

 - The air conditioner’s cooling coil freezes: The air conditioner also needs steady airflow.
 Without it, the refrigerant coils can get too cold and freeze over.

 - Your HVAC system stops working: When your HVAC system runs too long without functional airflow, it could lead to a piece of equipment failing entirely.

 Is No Air Filter Better Than a Dirty One?

 Definitely not!
 Your furnace filter is still a beneficial component for getting the most out of your HVAC system.
 You should always have a filter in place, even if you forget to replace it from time to time.
-A trustworthy service company like Strand Brothers Service Experts can help you keep up with routine furnace maintenance in Austin including replacing the air filter.
+A trusted service company like Service Experts Heating, Air Conditioning & Plumbing can help you keep up with routine furnace maintenance in the U.S. including replacing the air filter.